When it comes to picking the best PS4 games of all time, we’re the ultimate experts.

 Fans of TimeSplitters will be all over this next title in our list of the best PS4 games of all time.
 Overwatch is a fast-paced and frankly bizarre FPS that would go on to influence titles like Fortnite and PUBG.

-It’s a stylised shorter, make no mistake about it.
+It’s a stylised shooter, make no mistake about it.
 Play as everyone from an old mechanic with a claw who enjoys making explosives to a dude who looks like he’s based his look on Mewtwo with roid-rage.

 Players choose from a series of cityscape levels, each based on Earth in the future.
 The fighters are all unique and bring something different and unique abilities to the table